 Students may subscribe for optional services such as Beaver Year Book, at the OSU-Corvallis departments providing these services.
 Billing for optional services is processed by the Business Affairs Office.

-When the accommodation involves special testing, faculty should send an email to Alisa Humphrey describing the accommodation prescribed for the student.
-Please let Alisa know if the student must take the exam at the same time the class is taking it.
-If this is not required, the student should schedule with Alisa ONE WEEK in advance of the test.
+After the faculty member submits an Alternative Testing Agreement, students who use DAS as their proctor must schedule their exams through Diane Pritchard.
+Faculty should send an email to Diane Pritchard describing the accommodation prescribed for the student.
+Please let Diane know if the student must take the exam at the same time the class is taking it.
+If this is not required, the student should schedule with Diane ONE WEEK in advance of the test.

 Proctoring for Special Situations:

 There are times when students request testing accommodations for special circumstances or conflicts with an exam period.
 It is up to the faculty member to decide whether or not to re-schedule the test, but it is expected that the faculty will accommodate these situations in his/her office and be present to proctor.

 Additionally, it is possible to use the COCC Testing Center.
 Kellie Smith is the contact at 541-383-7536 or KSmith@cocc.edu.
 There is a charge per exam.
 Kellie does not accept tests through email.